Abdulrahman-odhaib/Analyzing-data-on-Nobel-Prize-winners/README.md

 award.
 The Nobel Foundation has made available a dataset of all laureates from the awards' inception, 1901 to 2023.**

-This repository contains a Python script for analyzing Nobel Prize winners' data.
+Note: This repository contains a Python script for analyzing Nobel Prize winners' data.
 The script uses pandas and matplotlib for data analysis and visualization.
 -------------------------------------------------------------------------------------------------------
 **"We will analyze the History of Nobel Prize Winners, and answer some questions"**